To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 Carbamazepine is a drug that is primarily used to treat certain seizure disorders (also called epilepsy) but is also prescribed to stabilize the moods of people with bipolar disease, to ease alcohol withdrawal, and to help alleviate some types of nerve pain.
 It may be prescribed by itself or in combination with other antiepileptic drugs.
 This test measures the level of carbamazepine in the blood.

 Carbamazepine levels are monitored because the drug must be maintained within a narrow therapeutic range.
-If the level is too low, the person may experience a recurrence of symptoms (i.e., seizures, mania, or pain); if the level is too high, the person may experience toxic side effects.
-Maintaining a therapeutic level of the drug can be a challenge to achieve for several different reasons:
+If the level is too low, the drug may not be effective and the person may experience a recurrence of symptoms (i.e., seizures, mania, or pain); if the level is too high, the person may experience toxic side effects.
+Maintaining a therapeutic level of this drug can be a challenge to achieve for several different reasons:

 - Oral doses of carbamazepine are absorbed in the gastrointestinal tract at widely variable rates.